 What’s the difference between a banana cupcake and a muffin?

-Cupcakes are lighter and fluffier in texture whereas banana bread is normally denser.
-Both are sweet and delicious, but only one is normally covered in frosting or glaze.
-Muffins are also seen as healthier, making them the perfect breakfast, whereas cupcakes are dessert-like treats.
+Cupcakes are lighter and fluffier in texture whereas banana muffin is normally denser.
+Both are sweet and delicious, but only one is typically covered in frosting or a glaze.
+Muffins are also seen as healthier, making them the perfect breakfast, whereas cupcakes are a dessert.

 Banana Cupcake Ingredients

 -Flour: You will need 2 1/2 cups flour for the base of this cupcake recipe.

 -Bananas: Using 3 medium ripe bananas, mashed (about 1 1/2 cups), will give these cupcakes the perfect banana flavor.